-\This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans.
+This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans.

-LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiatives in an effective manner.
-Individual rarely or never supports the local school initiatives in an effective manner.
-Individual sometimes supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
-Individual sometimes promotes high academic and behavioral expectations, in an effective manner, for all students.
-Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students. ,
+LEVEL 2 LEVEL 1 (LOWEST ") Individual sometimes supports the local school effective manner. ndividual rarely or never supports the local scho ol initiatives in an Individual sometimes supports, in an effective Special Education and English Language Learn school's Student Support Team, and all student er programs, the s ndividual rarely or never supports, in an effective school's Special Education and English Language is the school's Student Support Team, and all studen Learner programs, Individual sometimes promotes high academic expectations, in an effective manner, for all stu ndividual rarely or never promotes high academ expectations, in an effective manner, for all stude